 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-This Chicka Chicka Boom Boom unit study is a great way to introduce your preschool student to the alphabet.
+These Chicka Chicka Boom Boom activities are a great way to introduce your toddler or preschool students to the alphabet.

 A told B

 The letters race to the top of the tree, but will there be enough room?
 Children love the rhythm and rhyme of this classic story.

 Thanks to Kristina Johnson for preparing this Chicka Chicka Boom Boom unit study.